franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 ![Meeting agenda items duration sum is greater than the meeting duration set in OpenProject](openproject_userguide_meetings_agenda_too_long.png)

 #### Add agenda item outcomes
-When a meeting status is [marked as in progress](#mark-meeting-in-progress), you can add outcomes to agenda items to keep important decisions documented.
-To do that click the **+ Outcome** button below an agenda item.
+During a meeting, stakeholders will often take certain decisions, add useful information or note down follow-up points.
+In OpenProject, these can be added as outcomes to each agenda item.
+To note outcomes, the meeting status has to first be set to [in progress](#mark-meeting-in-progress).
+Once in progress, there will be a **+ Outcome** button at the end of each agenda item.
+To add an outcome, simply click this button.

 ![Button to add an agenda outcome in OpenProject meetings](openproject_userguide_meetings_agenda_outcome_button.png)